-Replenish 100% of the water we use in manufacturing operations in high water-risk areas by 2025, ensuring that such replenishment takes place in the same watershed where the extraction has occurred.
+Replenish 100% of the water we use in manufacturing operations in high water-risk areas by 2025, ensuring that such replenishment takes place in the same local watershed where the extraction has occurred.

-Other, please specify (Percent replenished)
+Other, please specify Percent replenished

-In 2019, PepsiCo expanded the scope of the goal to cover the volume used - previously this goal only covered volume consumed - increasing the scope of the goal substantially.
-In 2019, we replenished nearly 1.7 billion liters of water in projects in South Africa, Dominican Republic, Guatemala, India, Mexico, and the US.
+In 2019, PepsiCo redefined this goal and expanded the scope of the goal to cover the volume used - previously this goal only covered volume consumed - increasing the scope of the goal substantially.
+In 2020, we replenished over 3.2 billion liters of water in projects in places including South Africa, Dominican Republic, Guatemala, India, Pakistan, Peru, Belgium, Mexico, and the US.
 In India and South Africa, completed projects have over-delivered on our replenishment targets, reflecting strong local programs to reduce community water insecurity that have been in place for several years and which pre-date the launch of our global replenishment goal.
 Staying true to our goal of replenishing back to each of the high water-risk watersheds we are withdrawing form, we have capped at 100% the reporting of benefits from projects that achieved more than 100% of their watershed targets.
-Globally, we have met 10% of our 2025 target .
+Globally, we have met 18% of our 2025 target.